The Search for Yitzchak's Wife and the Servant's Retelling/0

 Though most of the servant's account is a verbatim retelling of the original narration, several points of contrast are worth noting:

-• Additions and omissions – There are several points which are included only in the narrator's version of the story or only in the servant's account, but not in both:1
+• Additions and omissions – There are several points which are included only in the initial account or only in the servant's retelling, but not in both:1

-• Nature of Avraham's blessing – While the narrator does not share with the reader the nature of Hashem's blessing of Avraham, sufficing by stating "וַי״י בֵּרַךְ אֶת אַבְרָהָם בַּכֹּל", the servant elaborates, telling Rivka's family of Avraham's many material blessings and great wealth.
+• Nature of Avraham's blessing – While the initial narrative does not share with the reader the nature of Hashem's blessing of Avraham, sufficing by stating "וַי״י בֵּרַךְ אֶת אַבְרָהָם בַּכֹּל", the servant elaborates, telling Rivka's family of Avraham's many material blessings and great wealth.

 • Mention of Hashem – When telling the family of the oath, the servant omits that he made it in the name of "י״י אֱלֹהֵי הַשָּׁמַיִם וֵאלֹהֵי הָאָרֶץ".
 In verse 40, too, he leaves out Avraham's description of Hashem as "אֱלֹהֵי הַשָּׁמַיִם" and the fact that Hashem took him out of Mesopotamia and promised him the land of Canaan.